 Shimadzu has produced a technical note describing an innovative solution for ensuring data integrity for spectroscopy systems.

-Separation Science, in collaboration with Merck KGaA, has developed an on-demand eSeminar focusing on the use and application of uv-vis spectrophotometry for water analysis and beverage analysis.
+Separation Science, in collaboration with Merck KGaA, has developed an on-demand eSeminar focusing on the use and application of uv-vis spectrophotometry for beverage analysis.
 This educational webinar will provide scientists with updates on the latest issues faced by individuals working in these challenging analytical fields.